The Making of Teehan+Lax

 This worked great for the first chapter of our company.
 People who joined, couldn’t care less about titles, they just wanted to do good work.
 But by the time we had grown to 35 people, this structure was just too loose.
 Employees didn’t understand how their career advanced.

 We had also lost our sense of purpose.
-But by 2009, we were 35 people, moving into a new 8600 sq ft office.
+In 2010 we were moving into a new 8600 sq ft office.
 We had also added 2 new Partners, Jeremy Bell and Dave Gillis.

 We were no longer this scrappy start up, we had “made it”.
 The ideas that we founded the company on, we had accomplished.